 By paying attention to these numbers, you can gauge how well your Story strategy is performing over time.
 If you notice that people constantly bounce from your Instagram Stories, you’re doing something wrong.
 If they tap back over certain types of stories, those ones are inspiring curiosity and engagement.
 Use that data to hone and refine your strategy, focusing on improving one metric at a time.

-Go further with Instagram analytics tools: Tools like Delmondo can surface insight from Instagram Stories alongside analytics from your posts to help you identify deeper engagement trends.
+Go further with Instagram Stories insight tools: Tools like Delmondo can surface insight from Instagram Stories alongside analytics from your posts to help you identify deeper engagement trends.

 5. Influencer engagement